REC Prompt-to-Video Playground

 Start with a rough idea and let the built-in LLM turn it into scenes, shot directions, and prompts you can actually test.

-Visual Storyboard
+Storyboard Review

 Format Playground